-A couple years ago, I had presented BGMC with a very unusual request.
+A few years ago, I had presented BGMC with a very unusual request.
 I wanted a large, expensive telescope.
 Since the request was unusual, I gave this explanation:

-At the end of our last term, I bought a telescope, and we had several student events at which we used it.
+At the end of one of our terms, I bought a telescope, and we had several student events at which we used it.
 Without fail, the experience of looking through the telescope impressed the students and led to conversations about God.
 Through these experiences and others, it occurred to me that a large impressive telescope could be a powerful evangelistic tool.

 In Japan it is very difficult to connect with unbelievers, but many in our community would be interested in coming to regular star parties and using the telescope.
 Beyond university students, we could also invite parents to bring their children to special events that would be both educational and evangelistic.
 Additionally, the telescope I have in mind is both powerful and portable.
 It collapses to fit into a flight case and can easily be carried by two people.
 As a result, other missionaries on the field and churches could easily use it to organize evangelistic “star parties.”